Celebrating Muni Forward: The 14 Mission is Faster, Safer and More Reliable

 There are lots of ways to explore and celebrate Muni Forward corridors during Transit Month.

-You can check out our special interactive map that shows upcoming events and local businesses that are part of the festivities.
+You can check out our special interactive map that shows upcoming events and local businesses that are participating in the festivities.
 You can also pick up a commemorative Muni Forward Passport, which you can get stamped at participating businesses throughout September 2024.
 You can grab your very own limited-edition Muni Forward Passport at one of our Transit Month events or at participating businesses along the 10 Muni routes highlighted in the passport.

 Since 2014, the Muni Forward initiative has made San Francisco’s public transit system faster, more reliable, easier to access and safer for people taking transit, walking, biking and rolling.
 More than 100 miles of Muni upgrades have been built or approved throughout the city.